ulixee/platform/databox/docs/advanced/hero-plugin.md

 ## Utilizing Two-Part Extraction

-To use the [HeroReplay](https://ulixee.org/docs/hero/basics-client/hero-replay) extraction phase, you'll simply add an additional afterRun callback:
+To use the [HeroReplay](https://ulixee.org/docs/hero/basics-client/hero-replay) extraction phase, you'll simply add an additional Function that uses a crawler:

 ```js
 import { Crawler, Function, HeroFunctionPlugin } from '@ulixee/databox-plugins-hero';